standardhealth/cimpl-doc/docs/cimpl6Reference.md

 |----------|---------|
 | `slice at` | `Members.Observation maps to related.target (slice at = related; slice on type)` |

-In the above example, though the mapping is declared such that `Members.Observation maps to related.target`, the slicing is not occuring at `related.target`.
-Instead, the `slice at = related` ensures that the slicing is occuring at the `related` element.
+In the above example, though the mapping is declared such that `Members.Observation maps to related.target`, the slicing is not occurring at `related.target`.
+Instead, the `slice at = related` ensures that the slicing is occurring at the `related` element.

 ***